BooleanCube/AStar-Pathfinding-Simulation/README.md

 ## TODO
 - [ ] make a separate repo for sorting later ig /shrug
-- [ ] Fix scrolling to resize grid

 *a project fixed by BooleanCube :]*